smclark86/100-days-of-code/log.md

 **Thoughts**: I had no idea that you could host pages through Github, and I had no real idea of what Jekyll was.
 I'm still a bit confused about making changes to the Jekyll site hosted on Github, so I will do some more reading about both of these things.
 Quite an interesting day!

+### Day 8: June 17, Saturday - 2 hours

+**Today's Progress**: Completed the CodeAcademy Learn Sass course.
+I'm still quite confused about how to correctly use Sass, but I'm sure that there will be more learning opportunities in the future.
+I'm not sure if I would want to use it very much right now because I am still learning basic CSS, so may once I am more proficient in CSS I will begin implementing Sass.
+I also started the Learn Responsive Design course on CodeAcademy.
+I think after I am finished with this course I will devote my time to completing the FCC Basic Front End Development Projects.
+Hopefully, I will have processed more of what I have learned recently and know better how to implement that information to complete those basic projects on my own.

+**Thoughts**: I already touched on this, but I am still pretty confused with how to implement Sass.
+I would like to learn more about it in the future though, because I can really appreciate how it can cut down on having to repeat code in different places.
+I'm looking forward to finishing the Learn Responsive Design course because I think that by then I will have built a pretty solid foundation of knowledge with which to complete the FCC projects.